DylanDevelops/aidentify/README.md

 ## Authors

-Made by the AIdentify Team for the GCI Initiative
+Made by the AIdentify Team for the GCI Initiative.

 ## License